sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 The analysis shows that business performance is profit-driven but uneven, with a significant portion of total profit coming from a limited number of categories and sub-categories.

 While revenue remains strong, profit distribution is concentrated, creating risk if key segments underperform.
-Additionally, the presence of lower-profit sub-categories suggests inefficiencies in the current product mix.
+Additionally, the presence of lower-profit sub-categories suggests inefficiencies in the current category and sub-category mix.

 Regional and category-level variations indicate that not all sales contribute equally to business value, reinforcing the need to evaluate performance beyond revenue.